Distance Learning Mode

 Throughout the course, a series of “group consults” will be scheduled in which all students enrolled in the corresponding modality can participate (there will be different sessions for full-time and part-time students).
 Although the base language will be Spanish, professors for all of the languages will be present and students can ask questions in any of the working languages for the master's.
 The recordings of these consult sessions will also be made available to students via the corresponding section on the Área ISTRAD virtual platform in case they are not able to join live.

-SCHEDULE The schedule of activities corresponding to the theoretical phase of the program will consist of synchronous virtual sessions which will take place during the 2022 -2023 academic year.
-The sessions will be held each Monday and Tuesday as well as some Wednesdays, with the first session taking place on Tuesday, October 4, 2022.
+SCHEDULE The schedule of activities corresponding to the theoretical phase of the program will consist of synchronous virtual sessions which will take place during the 2023-2024 academic year.
+The sessions will be held each Monday and Tuesday as well as some Wednesdays, with the first session taking place in October 2023.
 Students will be provided a finalized schedule when they are assigned to a group in September.
-The course presentation will be held the day before, on October 3, 2022, and will be streamed via our social media profiles for those who cannot attend in person.
+The course presentation will be held in October 2023, and will be streamed via our social media profiles for those who cannot attend in person.

-FINAL PHASEThe internship coordinator will contact students in order to choose from the options offered (between November and December during the first academic year for full-time students and between October and November of the second academic year for part-time students).
+FINAL PHASEThe internship coordinator will contact students in order to explain the process of the master's final phase and choose from two options offered during October 2023.
 The final phase, which is worth a total of 20 ECTS credits, will consist of two modules:

 Project.
 Complete a practical project in the field of Translation.
 This option will be completed offsite.

 Internship.
-This option consists of students completing an internship in a translation agency or company, assigned by the master’s administration and based in the city and country of the student’s choosing.
-The internship will carry a workload of approximately 250 hours.
+This option consists of students completing an internship in a translation agency or company, assigned by the master’s administration and based in the city and country of the student’s choosing, and will carry a workload of approximately 250 hours.
 The internship can be completed either onsite or offsite.

 Internship TFM.
 This modality is based on students completing brief research about an aspect of their choosing or which they find most pertinent to their internship, writing a report which presents the tasks completed and performing a critical analysis of these two components.
 This option can only be chosen if the Internship option was chosen in the Applied Module.